 - Senior Data Analyst

-The Senior Data Analyst position is a full-time position, and is responsible for performing complex healthcare data analysis and reporting in support of WSHA programs.
-This position will report to the Director of the Decision Support Department and will be expected to manage the entire reporting life cycle from conceptualization through presentation, including but not limited to leading measurement decisions, creating definitions, data collection, and analysis and interpretation of the data.
+The Senior Data Analyst is a full-time, exempt position that is responsible for performing complex healthcare data analysis and reporting in support of WSHA programs.
+This position will report to the Director of the Data Analytics team and will be expected to manage the entire reporting life cycle from conceptualization through presentation, including but not limited to leading measurement decisions, creating definitions, data collection, and analysis and interpretation of the data.